jeffc222/Chronic_Condition_Trends_BRFSS_Project/README.md

 * **Report Findings:** Share dashboards and key insights with state-level public health departments and policy leads.
 * **Target Interventions:** Deploy region-specific health campaigns based on each state's condition trends and ranking profile.
 * **Refine Over Time:** Refresh dashboards and re-run analysis annually as new BRFSS data becomes available.

+## How to Reproduce
+1. Get the source data
+ Open data/dataset_link.md and note the BRFSS table path.
+If you’re using BigQuery, update the table reference in the SQL to your project (default in this repo: behavioralriskfactor.brfs.brfs12).
+2. Run the SQLOpen work/sql_queries.sql in BigQuery and run the script:
+* Filters: Years 2012–2022, CA TX FL NY PA, Data_Value_Type = 'Crude Prevalence', Break_Out = 'Overall'
+* Pivot to columns: Obesity, Diabetes, Smoking, Depression
+* Left-join prior year and compute YoY % for QA only (first year per state yields null)
+* Save the result as a new table (e.g., your_project.your_ds.brfss_state_year)
+3. Export to the workbook
+* Export the result to work/sheets/brfssx.xlsx (or Google Sheets, then save as XLSX).
+* Keep the QA columns, and duplicate a simplified extract with: Year, LocationAbbr, LocationDesc, Obesity, Diabetes, Smoking, Depression for Tableau.
+4. Set up the Summary tab in Sheets
+* Compute each state’s 11-year average for each indicator
+* Compute the five-state benchmark as the simple average of state prevalence using available years only (Florida excludes 2021)
+* Add above/below benchmark formatting between state's average compared to five-state average benchmark
+* Add Prevalence Value Difference Between 2012 & 2022 table which hass the absolute value differences of values 2022 and 2012 for each condition
+* Build the bar chart from Absolute changes and create a ranking based on each state's ranking for each indicator
+5. Build the dashboard in Tableau
+* Connect to the simplified extract
+* Create four line charts (one per indicator) with a unified state filter
+* Add a dashed reference line for the five-state average
+6. Verify QA
+* Prevalence in 0–100 and stored as plain numbers
+* Exactly one row per state-year after pivot
+* Florida 2021 absent across SQL, Sheets, and Tableau
+* Benchmarks in Sheets match SQL spot checks
+* Lines show prevalence values and bar chart shows absolute point change only

 ## Repository Contents